 Welcome to the XMPP Newsletter, great to have you here again!
 This issue covers the month of April 2023.
 Many thanks to all our readers and all contributors!

-- The XSF has been accepted as hosting organization at Google Summer of Code 2022 (GSoC).
+The XSF has been accepted again as hosting organisation at the GSoC 2023!

 - XMPP Office Hours: available on our YouTube channel

 - Berlin XMPP Meetup (remote): monthly meeting of XMPP enthusiasts in Berlin, every 2nd Wednesday of the month

 - FOSSY will have an XMPP track at their conference this summer.
 Please submit talk proposals by May 14th.
 The track organizers offer financial support for presenters, if needed.

 - XMPP Italian happy hour: monthly Italian XMPP web meeting, starting May 16th and then every third Tuesday of the month at 7:00 PM.
 Online event, with web meeting mode and live streaming.